xforever1313/Ai2Csproj/Readme.md

 * When parsing an AssemblyInfo, if you have a class that just so happens to match the same name as one of the supported assembly attributes, that will be removed and migrated to the csproj.
 The way to have the tool not do this is by passing in the appropriate "leave" argument for that attribute so the tool leaves that assembly alone.
 * Comments within the AssemblyInfo are not migrated to the .csproj.
 * If your AssemblyInfo.cs file has a syntax error, ai2csproj probably won't work.
 Make sure your project compiles before running ai2csproj.
+* When using a version source that copies from AssemblyVersion or FileVersion, the attribute's values are copied _exactly_, even if the value is invalid for the ```<Version>``` property.